faggit007/rn/README.md

 rn
 ==

-installs shell scrpts to /bin or /sbin
+installs shell scipts to /bin or /sbin